evanbowman/blind-jump-portable/README.md

 (Blind Jump Symbolic Expression Evaluator)

-BlindJump uses a custom LISP dialect for lightweight scripting.
+Blind Jump uses a custom LISP dialect for lightweight scripting.
 In the settings menu, the game allows you to launch a repl while the game is running, to manipulate game state (for gameboy builds, the game will render an onscreen keyboard and console, for desktop builds, the game will pause, and read from the command line).
 See below for a brief overview of the language.
 If you've used Scheme, many things will feel familiar.

 * LISP-1
 * Supports Tail Call Optimization (for compiled bytecode)